apocalyptech/bl3data/README.md

-- The file `InventorySerialNumberDatabase.dat` possibly moves around a bit depending on the Paks, too -- I tend to keep that in `/Game` itself, though it doesn't really matter much (though if you're not consistent then you may end up with multiple of the same file.
-(Again, doesn't really matter much; this file is useful when processing savegame item serial numbers is all.)
+- The file `InventorySerialNumberDatabase.dat` possibly moves around a bit depending on the Paks, too -- I tend to keep that in `/Game` itself, though it doesn't really matter much (though if you're not consistent then you may end up with multiple of the same file).
+Again, doesn't really matter much; this file is useful when processing savegame item serial numbers is all.
 - There's a `Localization` dir which might move around a bit, as well.
 I tend to just sort of ignore that one, though theoretically it should get moved around so you're not left with multiple copies.

-Now, move any "bare" files in the `extractednew` dir up into the `Game` dir (create if needed).
-The script we use to get objects into their proper paths doesn't like files just on the base dir.

-Files to remove from extracted paks (just to save on space; stuff I don't personally care about.
-This'll include audio/video and stuff, so if you want that data, maybe you don't want to delete all of it):

-- `*.wem`
-- `*.bnk`
-- `ShaderArchive-*`
-- `PipelineCaches`
-- `TritonData`
+### Put Objects In the Proper Paths

-Then give `gen_normalize_commands.py` a run, check the output, and run the commands, so that the object names match the filesystem paths.
+Next, give `gen_normalize_commands.py` a run you'll need to redirect output to a file, check that file for the list of commands, and then run those commands if they look good.
+This'll move all the object files around so that the filesystem paths match the in-game object paths.
 As mentioned above, the matching logic sort of doesn't know what to do with files that are  *just* in the root directory; if you've got maps and stuff sitting in there, move 'em into a temp directory (I use `Game`).
 That or I could fix